LGBTQ rights in the Philippines: Contemporary (2000s–present)

 In 2016, Geraldine Roman became the first openly transgender woman elected to the Congress of the Philippines.
-Additionally, several openly LGBT people have been elected to local government positions throughout the Philippines, including as mayors or councillors.
-In Northern Samar, two of the province's 24 municipalities were run by openly LGBT mayors at that time.
-The provinces of Albay, Cebu, Leyte, Nueva Vizcaya and Quezon as well as Metro Manila have LGBT elected officials.
+Additionally, several openly LGBTQ people have been elected to local government positions throughout the Philippines, including as mayors or councillors.
+In Northern Samar, two of the province's 24 municipalities were run by openly LGBTQ mayors at that time.
+The provinces of Albay, Cebu, Leyte, Nueva Vizcaya and Quezon as well as Metro Manila have LGBTQ elected officials.

 In late 2016, the Department of Social Welfare and Development (DSWD) under Secretary Judy Taguiwalo enforced a policy, together with the Department of Education, where they allowed students to use uniforms that match their gender identities, effectively accepting students who dress themselves as the opposite gender.

-In July 2017, the Department of Education implemented the Gender-Responsive Basic Education Policy, which entails a review of public schools' curriculum to look at all forms of gender stereotypes, including LGBT-based.
+In July 2017, the Department of Education implemented the Gender-Responsive Basic Education Policy, which entails a review of public schools' curriculum to look at all forms of gender stereotypes, including LGBTQ-based.
 The policy also mandates the observance of gender and development related events in schools; stating that June be celebrated as Pride Month.

 According to the report of the ASEAN SOGIE Caucus released in November 2017 in time for the ASEAN Summit, the Philippines is shifting to "a trend to be more open and accepting of LGBT issues" as seen in the rise of cooperation and acceptance from government officials, especially in municipalities and cities nationwide such as Zamboanga City, Metro Manila, Metro Cebu, Metro Davao, Baguio, and many more.
 The report also stated that there have been over 20 local government units that have adopted local ordinances on gender equality, but only two cities – Quezon City and Cebu City – have existing implementing rules and regulations (IRR).